SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ## Naming functions.
 Best practices for working with functions.

-In this part, we will look at some of the **best practices** for writing functions that are connected to the arrangement of the code and its structure.
+In this part, we will take a look at some of the **best practices** for writing functions that are connected to an arrangement of a code and its structure.

 ### Naming functions